dlcs/book/API_Reference/imagestorage.md

 ### size

-Storage space taken up by the DLCS artifacts for this item
+Storage space taken up by the DLCS artifacts for this item, in bytes

 | domain             | range                  | readonly | writeonly |